strimzi/strimzi-kafka-operator/topic-operator/src/main/java/io/strimzi/operator/topic/v2/DESIGN.md

 # Unidirectional topic operator

-These notes should be read in conjunction with the [Strimzi proposal][1] that covers the unidirectional topic operator (UTO).
+These notes should be read in conjunction with the [Strimzi proposal][proposal] that covers the unidirectional topic operator (UTO).
 While that proposal specifies most of the expected behaviour these notes cover the implementation.

 The UTO aims to be scalable in terms of the number of topics that it can operate on.